 - The porcelain is chipped or has a crack.

 - You have a water heater leak.
 Another place to prevent plumbing leaks is your water heater.
 If your water heater is leaking water or isn’t working properly, it could lead to a spike in your water bill — and it could also be dangerous.
 Look around the base of the tank to see if there are any visible signs of leaks.
-If you don’t see any signs of leaks but have noticed that your water is taking longer to heat up, your water is cloudy, or you hear popping or rumbling sounds coming from your water heater, contact your plumber right away.
+If you don’t see any signs of plumbing leaks but have noticed that your water is taking longer to heat up, your water is cloudy, or you hear popping or rumbling sounds coming from your water heater, contact your plumber right away.

 - Have your air conditioner checked and cleaned every year by a professional.
 Air condition condensation leaks cause thousands of dollars in water damage each year in San Diego.